ENCCS/julia-for-hpda/content/linear-algebra.rst

    A vector :math:`u \neq 0` is called an eigenvector of :math:`M` with eigenvalue :math:`\lambda` if :math:`Mu=\lambda u`.
 Let us for illustration say that :math:`\lambda=2`.
-Then the linear map :math:`M` maps :math:`u` to a vector in the same direction as :math:`u` but twice as long.
+Then the linear map :math:`M` maps :math:`u` to a vector in the same direction but twice as long.

 Loading a dataset
 -----------------